KCL-BMEIS/KCL-DGX-cluster-documentation/5-Return-to-interactive-session/README.md

-# Return to Interactive Session
+# Return to interactive session
 This tutorial explains a neat trick for returning to interactive sessions.
 This is useful for:

 - Performance optimization